WebAssembly/stack-switching/proposals/tasks/Explainer.md

 However, we would like to enable applications where several fibers can make independant requests to a `fetch` import and only 'return' when we have issued them all.
 Specifically, our example will involve multiple fibers making `fetch` requests and responding when the requests complete.

-This implies a combination of local scheduling of tasks, possibly a _tree_ of schedulers reflecting a hierarchical structure to the application, and, as we shall see, some form of `Promise` management.
-This latter aspect is perhaps unexpected but is forced on us by the common Web browser embedding: only the browser's outermost event loop is empowered to actually schedule tasks when I/O activities complete.
+This implies a combination of local scheduling of tasks, possibly a _tree_ of schedulers reflecting a hierarchical structure to the application, and, as we shall see, some form of multiplexing of requests and demultiplexing of responses.
+This aspect is perhaps unexpected but is forced on us by the common Web browser embedding: only the browser's outermost event loop is empowered to actually schedule tasks when I/O activities complete.

 #### A `fetch`ing Fiber
 On the surface, our fibers that fetch data are very simple: